Futurekids Media International

-In Operation Futurekids, the students apply their knowledge of computers in 10 technology areas: applied technology, databases, desktop publishing, graphics, the Internet, Multimedia, Operating Environments, Programming, Spreadsheets and Wordprocessing.
-Skills in these areas will be required to complete projects as the children explore the computer, manage wildlife, organise a fair, analyse currency and assemble a time-capsule presentation.
+In Futurekids Media International, the students apply their knowledge of computers in 10 technology areas: desktop publishing, databases, graphics, word processing, spreadsheets, multimedia, the Internet, operating environments, programming and applied technology.
+Skills in these areas will be required to complete projects relating to all types of multimedia communication.

 In Premiere Issue, the first of five units, the students create a colourful and informative computer magazine for children.
 Projects include a contents page, a computer etiquette page, a chart on input and output devices, a feature article about the computer of the future, a technical advice column, an eye-catching magazine cover and an advertisement.

 In Stop the Presses, the second of five units, the students investigate the exercise and nutrition programs of a children’s fitness camp.
 In order to complete this assignment, the students will employ database technology and analytical research skills.
 The pupils insert, delete, organise and format information in existing database tables.
 Additionally, they construct their own database of evidence, then employ the sort and filter features to locate specific data.
 The children will be introduced to both online and static databases through their exploration of the Internet.